JonathanKise/6502-Assembly-Interpreter/README.md

 Certainly!
-Here’s a reformatted version that explains the project can run the 6502 instruction set in Node.js and includes an example of the code that can be written:
+Here’s the updated README with a note about potential issues with some pseudo-instructions used by the 6502:

 ---